Examination Day Schedule

-Review the Candidate Rules of Conduct – Computer-based Examinations for details about Permitted & Prohibited Items.
+Review the Candidate Information – Computer-based Examinations (MCQ) at a Test Centre and Candidate Information – Computer-based Examinations (MCQ) using Remote Proctoring for details about Required, Permitted & Prohibited Items.

 The examination is closed-book.
-No aids are permitted other than the calculator and formula sheet provided.
-You will be given a dry erase board and marker to make notes.
+No aids are permitted other than the onscreen calculator and formula sheet provided.
+For exams taken at a test centre, you will be given a dry erase board and markers to make notes.
 You must return them to the Test Center Administrator at the end of the exam.
+For exams using remote proctoring, you are permitted to bring your own dry erase board and markers and must erase it at the end of the exam.

 No watches or timepieces are permitted.
 The computer will display the amount of time remaining in the exam.

-If you must take any medication or use a medical device (e.g., insulin pump, blood glucose monitor) during the examination time, you must present it at check-in to the Test Center Administrator before the examination begins.
-Any packaging, inserts or related written material must be left at home or placed in the locker provided.
+If you must take any medication or use a medical device (e.g., insulin pump, blood glucose monitor) during the examination time, you must present it at check-in for inspection before the examination begins.
+You must remove any packaging, inserts or related written material.

-All other personal items must be left in the locker provided by Prometric.
-As the lockers are limited in size, bring as little as possible with you to the exam site.
-PEBC will NOT be responsible for possible loss or damage to these items.
+For exams taken at a test centre, all other personal items must be left in the locker provided by Prometric.
+As the lockers are limited in size, bring as little as possible with you to the test centre.
+PEBC and Prometric are NOT responsible for lost, damaged or stolen personal items.